GhostPack/SharpDPAPI/README.md

 Domain admin (or equivalent) rights are needed to retrieve the key from a remote domain controller.

+The `/nowrap` flag will prevent wrapping the base64 key on display.

 This base64 key blob can be decoded to a binary .pvk file that can then be used with Mimikatz' **dpapi::masterkey /in:MASTERKEY /pvk:backupkey.pvk** module, or used in blob/file /pvk:X form with the **masterkeys**, **credentials**, or **vault** SharpDPAPI commands.

 By default, SharpDPAPI will try to determine the current domain controller via the **DsGetDcName** API call.
 A server can be specified with `/server:COMPUTER.domain.com`.
 If you want the key saved to disk instead of output as a base64 blob, use `/file:key.pvk`.